Hasan-Shahid/KA-Advanced-Ai-2025/README.md

   ❌ Smartwatches
   ❌ Laptops
   ❌ Any other electronic device
   ❌ LLMs of any kind, if a student is caught using one they will be kicked on the spot

+## 📌 Practical Exam Rules

+- The exam is **Semi closed book**, meaning the following items are **not allowed**:
+  ❌ Phones
+  ❌ Smartwatches
+  ❌ LLMs of any kind, if a student is caught using one they will be kicked on the spot

 ---